 - Freely given

 - Specific

 - Unambiguous

-- The result of an informed decision
+- The result of an informed decision.

-Where individual consent has been used as a basis for publication (rather than public interest) then HCPs will retain the right to refuse to disclose their information and will retain their right under the law to seek correction of mistakes or deletion of their information.
+Where individual consent has been used as a basis for publication (rather than public interest) then HCPs still has the right to refuse to disclose their data and has still the right to seek correction of mistakes or deletion of their data.

-4.1.2 Consent Collection
+1.1.2 Consent Collection